lossanna/RestoreNet/Sonoran-data/data-wrangling-intermediate/README_intermediate-data.md

 ## File naming notes
 - First number corresponds to the R script of the same number. `a` and `b` are so `output` files are listed before `edited` ones.
-- `_output-` indicates the CSV was written directly from R and not manually edited.
+- `_output#-` indicates the CSV was written directly from R and not manually edited.
-- `_edited-` indicates the corresponding CSV written from R was then manually edited, and then read back into script.
-- `-species#_` indicates the CSV is an intermediate step in curating a complete species list, from `01_curate-species-list.R`.
 Numbers correspond between output and edited files, and sequentially mark workflow.
+- `_edited#-` indicates the corresponding CSV written from R was then manually edited, and then read back into script.
+Numbers correspond between output and edited files, and sequentially mark workflow.
 - `_xlsx_` indicates the species list includes only codes from  the master species list, with location-dependent unknowns removed.
-- `master-` indicates the spreadsheet was adapted from a tab in `Master.xlsx`.

 ## `Code` vs. `CodeOriginal`